 Note that after setting the value data to

-3, drop-down box in the Folder Options dialog would appear like this.
+3, the drop-down box in the Folder Options dialog would appear like this.

 One of the Windows 10 Anniversary Update insider preview builds included “Downloads” in the drop-down list, and Microsoft removed the option in the subsequent releases.
-However, the registry edit still works in v1903.
+However, the registry edit still works in version 1903 through 20H2.

 To make File Explorer start to a custom folder location other than the three options, use the registry edit and script method described in the article How to Change WinKey + E and File Explorer Shortcut Target in Windows 10